NobleSmith/My-Hello-World/README.md

 # Development Environment

-This was a simple program utilizing python 3.11 and VS Code}
+This was a simple program utilizing python 3.11 and VS Code

 Python is an easily accessible language, offering high usability.